Transitioning From Offline To Online – Analog To Digital

 When discussing data collection, it’s helpful to outline the types of data that are often collected.
 Data is typically collected in the following formats:

-passive data | system generated data | automatically collected “in the background” | recording what time the survey was submitted |
+- Passive data: system generated data automatically collected “in the background”

 In combination with data from third-party sources, there is a whole wealth of knowledge to be analyzed and protected.
 However, there are also inherent problems with data collection, which can cause issues with data quality.